-1.1 What are rocky shores and where are they found in Wales?
+1.1.
+What are rocky shores and where are they found in Wales?

 Intertidal rocky shores are present in coastal areas all around Wales and comprise a range of hard bedrock and boulder formations that are inundated by the tide.
 These habitats often feature distinct biological zonation in relation to shore height and wave exposure and consist of a wide range of sub-habitats.
 Rockpools are a specialised rocky shore habitat that can be present on the upper, mid and lower shore.
+Specialised biotopes in intertidal rock habitats include rockpools, overhangs, gullies, under-boulders and caves (Wyn et al., 2006).
+They are considered to be of particular nature conservation interest (described as 'biotopes for additional consideration' in the SSSI Guidelines (JNCC, 1996)) as they are often species-rich and therefore increase the biodiversity of a shore.
 Their presence is primarily determined by the geology and topography of the coast.